 Chairman of the Business Institute Foundation.
-Chairman of the Board of Directors of Vocento, S.A. and member of the Boards of Directors of ABC, S.L, ONO, S.L., Fuentes de Mondariz, S.A., Thomil, S.A., Chnocolates Eureka, S.A. and Director of the Zubiri, ABC and Vocento Foundation.
-Vice President of the Foundation for the Support of Hispanic Art.
+Chairman of the Board of Directors of ONO, S.L., Fuentes de Mondariz, S.A., Thomil, S.A., Chnocolates Eureka, S.A. and Director of the Zubiri.
+Vice-chairman of the Foundation for the Support of Hispanic Art.